 Critical Accessibility Practices Include:

-By addressing UX Design Mistakes related to accessibility and prioritising Accessibility in UX Design, you not only increase your user base but also demonstrate your commitment to inclusion and user-centred design.
+By addressing common mistakes to avoid in UX design related to accessibility and prioritising Accessibility, you not only increase your user base but also demonstrate your commitment to inclusion and user-centred design.

 8. Lack of User Feedback and Interaction